BlackBerry PlayBook: Encryption

-BlackBerry PlayBook models
+Models

 The first PlayBook was a 7 inch tablet with Wi-Fi connectivity and a dual core, 1 GHz Texas Instruments OMAP 4430 processor.
 Customers could purchase the WiFi PlayBook in 16 GB, 32 GB, and 64 GB storage configurations.

 In June 2012, the 16 GB model was discontinued, however the 32 and 64 GB Wi-Fi versions remained for sale.

 In August 2012, the PlayBook 4G LTE was released in Canada.
 It featured a dual-core 1.5 GHz processor, 4G LTE and UMTS/HSPA+ cellular connectivity, and an NFC chip.
 Unlike the earlier PlayBook model, the PlayBook 4G LTE was only sold through carrier channels.
 In November 2012, another variant of the 1.5 GHz PlayBook, the PlayBook 3G+, was released in the UK.
 Unlike the Wi-Fi models, the 4G LTE and 3G+ models are not available in 16 GB or 64 GB versions.

 Following the launch of the BlackBerry 10 operating system and the BlackBerry Z10 smartphone, BlackBerry CEO Thorsten Heins confirmed that the company was exploring the opportunities for future tablet releases but had not announced further plans in the tablet market but that the PlayBook would not be converted to the new BlackBerry 10 OS, having decided "to stop these efforts and focus on [its] core hardware portfolio" of mobile phones, thereby bringing the PlayBook to its end-of-life.

 In March 2015, BlackBerry announced the BlackBerry Secutablet, a tablet that uses Samsung Knox with the hardware from the Samsung Galaxy Tab S 10.5.